 What were the Challenges?

-There were multiple challenges in that the specifications and QC requirements were very precise, with tight time lines.
+There were multiple challenges in that the specifications and QC requirements were very precise, with tight timelines.
 Matching the control sample holds a challenge in that when you are dealing with a natural marble that’s quarried from blocks then cut, all the natural variations are realised and from one marble block to the next.
-It can also be difficult to match a designers requirement and vision of end look with the reality of what comes from nature.
-To combat this with least disruption, we put QC checking processes in place and Stephan, our Commercial Manager visited Greece to ensure correct material selection of a huge shipment working alongside a local Greek QC.
+It can also be difficult to match a designer's requirement and vision of end look with the reality of what comes from nature.
+To combat this with the least disruption, we put QC checking processes in place and Stephan, our Commercial Manager visited Greece to ensure correct material selection of a huge shipment working alongside a local Greek QC.

 Regarding supply, after a lengthy tendering process we carried out due diligence and checked all incoming material - 40 containers worth, by hand!
 300 pallets were sorted removing tile that was outside the control samples and re-imported additional stock at no charge to SG.